-The increase in restricted assets is related to the issuance of long-term debt in the current year.
+The decrease in restricted assets is related to the capital project activity in the current year.

-The increase in capital assets is related to the increase in construction in progress in the current year.
+The decrease in capital assets is related to capital outlay netted against the conveyance in the current year.

-The increase in current liabilities is related to the increase in accrued interest and current portion of long-term debt in the current year.
+The increase in current liabilities is related to the increase in accounts payable in the current year.